pusspounder/CapMyFreeCamsChaturbateNodeJS/README.md

 CapMyFreeCamsNodeJS (CapMFCNodeJS) (`mfc-node` with a better name and `readme.md`!)
 ==========

+### About ###

+CapMyFreeCamsNodeJS will automatically record MyFreeCams.com streams.

+CapMFCNodeJS is a Node.JS application that should run on all platforms that can run Node.JS, e.g. Windows, Linux, Mac.

 https://gitlab.com/pusspounder (All of my work)

 https://github.com/pusspounder (Some of my work that requires GitHub)

+**The following instructions are for *Windows* only!**

 ### Credit ###